New Year's Eve Fun Facts

 The New Year's drink of choice is arguably Champagne, and over 300 million bottles of it are produced annually from the strictly defined Champagne region, located 90 miles northeast of Paris.
 While wine has been produced in Champagne for 2,000 years, the bubbly stuff can be traced back to the 17th century, when the cork, which captured fermentation gases, was developed.
 Despite popular belief, Benedictine monk Dom Pérignon did not invent Champagne.
 However, the legendary cleric did make several crucial contributions to the drink's development and production.

 If you're looking to rub elbows with the rich and famous, New York, Las Vegas and Miami Beach are the celebrity hot spots.
 In Times Square, The Standard Hotel and The Lion tend to attract A-list clientele in NYC.
-Kim Kardashian will be hosting at The Mirage, while Pitbull will be rocking out down the street at The Palms.
-Nicki Minaj is a hot ticket at Caesars Palace and international house DJ Benny Benassi will be spinning tunes at The Cosmopolitan long into the morning.
+At the Bellagio in Las Vegas, Paris Hilton will be hosting at Hyde while Common performs at The Bank.
+And Britney Spears is a hot ticket at Planet Hollywood.

 The holiday season is known for its sweets, and New Year's is no exception.
 It's a custom in some countries, like Mexico and Greece, to hide a prize inside of a New Year's cake—whoever finds it in their slice is guaranteed good luck in the year ahead.
 In Sweden and Norway, people take part in a similar tradition in which an almond is hidden in rice pudding.
 Honey-drenched treats are popular in Italy, to evoke a "sweet" new year, while ring-shaped donuts (to represent coming full circle) are customary in Poland and Hungary.